meta-company/makex/documents/source/workspaces.md

 ## Defining a Workspace

 Workspaces are defined using the {envvar}`WORKSPACE<WORKSPACE>` environment variable or a `WORKSPACE` file.

+Using the environment variable to set a workspace is preferred as it is simpler to switch workspaces.
+If you plan to work on a [mostly] self-contained repository, a WORKSPACE file may be appropriate in the root of the repository.
+It is recommended to export the WORKSPACE environment variable to all shells so that you can use makex and reference tasks from any folder.
 <!--
 the {data}`workspace<TOML.makex.workspace>` in a Makex configuration file the {option}`workspace <makex --workspace>` command line argument